COVID-19 Impact and Recovery Analysis | Global Sorting Equipment Market 2020-2024 | Evolving Opportunities with Aweta and BT-Wolfgang Binder GmbH | Technavio

 The global sorting equipment market is expected to grow by USD 639.68 million, as per Technavio.
 This marks a significant market slowdown compared to the 2019 growth estimates due to the impact of the COVID-19 pandemic in the first half of 2020.
 However, healthy growth is expected to continue throughout the forecast period, and the market is expected to grow at a CAGR of over 8%.

-Technavio has announced the latest market research report titled Global Sorting Equipment Market 2020-2024 (Graphic: Business Wire)
+Technavio has announced its latest market research report titled Global Sorting Equipment Market 2020-2024 (Graphic: Business Wire)

 Request challenges and opportunities that influence COVID-19 pandemic Request free sample pages of the sorting equipment market